-1. Donna Fraser As-Olympian, UK Ahlanics Vice Chair, UK Ahlanics Equality, Directity, Engagement Lead Donna Traser in a former sprine, who competed at four consecutive Olympic Games for Great Britain, has developed a wealth of experience within he field of equality and developed wealth of experience within he field of equality reasons of UK Americas Members Council.
+1. Donna Fraser As-Olympian, UK Ahlanics Vice Chair, UK Ahlanics Equality, Directity, Engagement Lead Donna Traser in a former sprine, who competed at four consecutive Olympic Games for Great Britain, has developed a wealth of experience within he field of equality and developed wealth of experience within he field of equality

-Between 2011;2015, frazer held the position of president of the South of England Athletics Association, while from 2013;2015, the class undertook the role of chair of the Black, Asian and Minority Elnn Network at EUF Energy.
+Between 2011;2015, frazer held the position of president of the South of England Athletics Association, while from 2013;2015, the clas undertook the role of chair of the Black, Asian and Minority Elnn Network at EUF Energy.
 In December 62:015, frazer became Vice President of UK Athletics Members Council.